laxmi20936/React_Akshay_Saini/README6.txt

                 wait 500ms

-This is not a good approach because as soon as the pg loads we are making API call which is takinf=g some time and then Rendering the page
+This is not a good approach because as soon as the pg loads we are making API call which is taking some time and then Rendering the page
 ===========================================================
 2nd: loads pg => Render => API call => Re-render the page

-This is a good approach abd gives better UX because when the page loads we are rendering with whatever data we have and then we are making an API call.
+This is a good approach and gives better UX because when the page loads we are rendering with whatever data we have and then we are making an API call.
 When we get the data from API  then we re-render the page.
-Here we are rendering twice.
+Here we are re-rendering twice.
 React have fast render cycle( 2 renders => not an issue)
 ================================================================================================
 CORS: calling swiggy's API from local host has blocked by cors policy.